BDC Hamburger Icon

 Did You Know?Did you know

-The insurer can draft a single-use endorsement – called a manuscript endorsement – for a specific policy, such as a business owner's policy.
-This endorsement is helpful if your company needs coverage beyond standard endorsements.
+The insurer can draft a single-use endorsement — called a manuscript endorsement — for a specific policy, such as a business owner's policy.
+This customized endorsement is helpful if your company needs coverage beyond standard options.

 Types of insurance endorsements and examples

-There are several types of insurance endorsements, including the following:
+There are several types of insurance endorsements.
+Some of the most common include the following:

 Standard endorsements